ttyridal/masterpassword-firefox/README.md

 As with most things, it is a balancing act: if you feel that the convenience outweighs the risks, the feature is there for you.

+# OSX Keychain security
+`version >= 2.0pre3`

+The plugin can store your master key in OSX' system Keychain.
+This feature is turned off by default and must be enabled in the addon preferences menu.
+Before you do, please consider the following:

+Contrary to KWallet and GNOME keyring, OSX Keychain will maintain pr application access control to the password.
+Unfortunately, the application in this case is Firefox, not MasterPassword.
+Hence any app running in Firefox (eg another addon) can potentially get access to the stored password.